More and More U.S. Lawmakers Considering AI Regulations in Health Decisions

 The Big Picture

 If Colorado’s model proves effective, more states are likely to adopt similar rules—especially in auto, health, and other high-impact sectors.
-The state’s combination of legislation and regulatory guidance provides a blueprint for AI oversight in insurance.
+Also, the state’s combination of legislation and regulatory guidance provides a blueprint for AI oversight in insurance.

 Need Help?